Influential lawyer consulting for Trump in Georgia grand jury probe - WSGW 790 AM & 100.5 FM

 “He checks any partisan views at the courthouse door.
 And he is extremely diligent.
 A prudent, fair, great negotiator.
 Thorough, but I think above everything else, just an advocate for the fair application of the law,” said Sheffield, an adjunct professor at the Emory University School of Law who previously worked in Thomas’ office.

 “Before taking the case I called Dwight and I said, ‘What do you think of this?
 It’s a very concerning case and people are angry about it.’
-He said, ‘If you can’t take on this case, you can’t take on any case.'”
+He said, ‘If you can’t take on this case, you can’t take on any case,'” Sheffield said.

 Sheffield said the advice fits a mantra of sorts Thomas presses the lawyers he mentors to remember: “If you can’t do it for one, then you can’t do it for any.”